Melatonin is used as a sleep aid, as it helps to maintain or reset the circadian rhythm of the brain and body.

 Contains no: Gluten, soy, wheat, corn, eggs, dairy, yeast, citrus, preservatives, artificial flavour or colour, starch, or sugar.

-Contraindications: Do not use if you are taking immunosuppressive drugs.
-Do not drive or use machinery for 5 hours after taking melatonin.
+Contraindications: Do not drive or use machinery for 5 hours after taking melatonin.
 Do not use if you are pregnant or breast-feeding.